 Having an Instant Pot in your kitchen is a definite game-changer.

-Unfortunately, after too much cooking, your pot may start accumulating grime or emitting an unpleasant smell.
+Unfortunately, after too much cooking, your pot may accumulate grime or emit an unpleasant smell.
 When this happens, you’ll need to deep-clean it.

 If you have no clue on how to deep clean your Instant Pot, read on.